BCS SGAI

 MTL-LungNet: A Unified Model for Nodule Segmentation and Malignancy Classification

-Mihai Nan (National University of Science and Technology POLITEHNICA Bucharest) Cătălin-Mihail Chiru (National University of Science and Technology POLITEHNICA Bucharest) Adina-Magda Florea (National University of Science and Technology POLITEHNICA Bucharest)
+Mihai Nan, Cătălin-Mihail Chiru and Adina-Magda Florea (National University of Science and Technology , Politehnica, Bucharest)

 Soft Actor-Critic Reinforcement Learning for Reactive Current Injection Protocols

-M.Fathollahi (Universitat Politecnica de Catalunya) A.Camacho (Universitat Politecnica de Catalunya) C.Angulo (Universitat Politecnica de Catalunya) J.Hampton (Siemens Energy AG)
+M.Fathollahi, A.Camacho and C.Angulo (Universitat Politecnica de Catalunya, Spain) and J.Hampton (Siemens Energy AG)

 A Reinforcement Learning Environment for Job Shop Scheduling with Tool Management